Frequently Asked Questions

-New this year!
-If you are planning on attending Western University’s Summer Academic Orientation on June 23 rd or 24 th, consider staying overnight in Residence to experience what Residence Life at Western is all about.
+If you are planning on attending Western University’s Summer Academic Orientation on July 5 or 6th, consider staying overnight in Residence to experience what Residence Life at Western is all about.
 Sign-up for your SAO day first and then sign-up with Residence here: https://residence.uwo.ca/resources/news/sao_overnight_experience.html.

 Parents/Guests interested in attending the overnight experience can sign up and will receive the same rate however, guests will be located in a different part of the residence to allow for students to make connections with other Western students.

 Lunch is available to purchase in the University Community Centre at multiple locations (Tim Horton's, Subway, Starbuck's).
 The Spoke Cafe and Kitchen and The Wave Restaurant are also open for participants of SAO.

 Check summer hours: http://www.has.uwo.ca/hospitality/eateries/mapsearch.cfm?building_id=UCC